 25. Suppose the price elasticity of demand for a good is −0.2.
 How will the expenditure on the good be affected if there is a 10% increase in its price?

 26. Suppose there was a 4% decrease in the price of a good, and as a result, the expenditure on the good increased by 2%.
 What can you say about the elasticity of demand?

-NCERT Solution for Class 12 Economics Chapter 2 – Theory of Consumer Behaviour gives a brief presentation about the concept.
-This chapter 2 explains different terminologies that is used in the subject Economics and about the mindset of a consumer while purchasing the goods.
-Like –
+NCERT Solutions for Class 12 Economics Chapter 2 – Theory of Consumer Behaviour gives an insight into the concept by helping you work out the answers.
+Chapter 2 explains different terminologies that are used in the subject of Economics and about the mindset of a consumer while purchasing goods.
+Terms like the following are explained:

 - Utility – Utility is a term used by economists to explain the quantification of “utilization” that a buyer obtains from any good bought.
-Utility may compute how much one enjoys a theatre or the perception of safety one gets from purchasing a blockade.blockade
+The utility may compute how much one enjoys a theatre or the perception of safety one gets from purchasing a blockade.

 - Marginal utility – Marginal utility is the additional contentment a buyer gains from purchasing one more unit of a good or service.
 Marginal utility is a significant economic topic because economists use it to regulate how much of a commodity a consumer will purchase.

-NCERT solutions for class 12 Economics chapter 2 provides a broad degree of illustrative examples; which helps the students to comprehend and learn quickly.
-The above mentioned is the illustrations for class 12 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for class 12 Economics visit BYJU’S or download the app for more information and the best learning experience.
+NCERT Solutions for Class 12 Economics Chapter 2 provides a broad range of illustrative examples, which help the students to comprehend and learn quickly.
+The above-mentioned are the illustrations for the Class 12 CBSE syllabus.
+For more solutions and study materials of NCERT solutions for Class 12 Economics, visit BYJU’S or download the app for more information and the best learning experience.